Product

 These IT management software solutions work by automating the process of ticket creation, assignment, and escalation.
 They ensure that no service requests are overlooked.

-Help desk systems also allow IT teams to prioritize and categorize tickets based on urgency to resolve issues quickly.
+Service desk systems also allow IT teams to prioritize and categorize tickets based on urgency to resolve issues quickly.

 Help desk and ticketing tools can even generate reports on service performance.
 These help businesses improve their support processes and maintain a high level of customer satisfaction.